 • Worked collaboratively with chefs and front-of-house staff to ensure timely service, contributing to a 95% customer satisfaction rate for food quality and service.

 When hiring managers review CVs, they often go straight to the skills section to quickly assess whether you meet the job requirements.
-We recommend listing 6-8 critical skills to make the most impact.
+I recommend listing 6–8 critical skills to maximise impact.
+Combine hard skills with some soft, transferable qualities.
+This will show that you’re capable of fulfilling kitchen assistant duties and can fit into a busy kitchen environment.

-To get you started, here are some skills you might consider including on your kitchen assistant CV:
+To get you started, here are some hard and soft skills you might consider including on your kitchen assistant CV:

 Technical kitchen skills